MaddyGuthridge/concussion/README.md

 * Currently no support for executing tasks asynchronously.
 Perhaps I could use `β` to signify this since it looks kinda like an `&` but is a valid identifier.

-* Pipes break frequently.
-I think there's a bug somewhere in the code for handling this but I don't know what.

 * Many programs don't work nicely because they think they're not running in a terminal.